shahyash07/Insurance-prediction-project-/README.md

-# Build and deployed the machine learning model
+# Built and deployed the machine learning model
 #### Also used heroku and streamlit for web deployement